September 30, 2022

-Getting a new people counter for your store is an important decision to make.
+Getting a new foot traffic counter for your store is an important decision to make.

 Some of the variables to consider when selecting a system are total daily traffic, average sale value, and salesperson engagement level.
 Lets take a look at each of these variables and why they are important: